YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Abnormal results create questions, not automatic cancellation

 An abnormal ECG or chest imaging report does not cancel FUE by itself.
-It creates a question.
+It creates a question to answer.
 An old, reviewed, stable finding is different from a new result that appears with symptoms or has no explanation.

 Support card explaining how abnormal ECG or chest imaging results should guide timing, medication, anesthesia, and clearance before FUE.